-A single post can't do justice to the park.
-I'd need one to extoll the landscape design (James Corner Field Operations together with Piet Oudolf), another to praise the architecture (Diller Scofidio + Renfro), perhaps two posts to cover individual plants, and I'd still want to rave about the synergistic combination of the Manhattan skyline with the planted landscape.
+A single post can't do it justice.
+I'd need one to extoll the landscape design (James Corner Field Operations together with Piet Oudolf), another to praise the architecture (Diller Scofidio + Renfro), several posts to cover individual plants, and I'd still want to rave about the synergistic combination of the Manhattan skyline with the planted landscape.

-The High Line opens at 7 am, a great time to have it almost all to yourself.
-(For more details about hours, directions, and access, visit www.thehighline.org.)
-Entering at Gansevoort Street, you're in a grove of 20 foot tall birch trees (Betula populifolia and B. platyphylla ‘Whitespire’, above).
+The High Line opens at 7 am, a great time to have it almost to yourself.
+For more details about hours, directions, and access, visit www.thehighline.org.

 I struggle to communicate the significance of this park.
 So do me a favor, don't take my word for it.
 Get down there and see it for yourself.
 You won't be sorry.